Rei-SwitchBot/faq/en-us/Lock & Lock Pro.md

 Make sure SwitchBot Lock Pro and SwitchBot Hub products have been added to your App.

-3. Enable the cloud service of the Lock Pro in the following order.

-Launch SwitchBot App and login.

-Tap your Lock Pro.

-Tap the gear icon in the upper right corner.

-Tap "cloud service" on the setting screen.

-connect Lock Pro to the hub that has been added to your account.

-4. After step 3, you can lock and unlock Lock Pro outside the Bluetooth range.
+3. After step 3, you can lock and unlock Lock Pro outside the Bluetooth range.

 Starting with SwitchBot App version 9.0, there is no longer a need to manually enable the Cloud Service (the Cloud Service option has been removed).
-Simply place the Hub near the installed Lock Pro, within Bluetooth range, and it will automatically connect to the Hub.
+Simply place the Hub near the installed Lock, within Bluetooth range, and it will automatically connect to the Hub.

-5. If you have any questions, please contact us via SwitchBot App > Profile > Help & Feedback >Feedback.
+4. If you have any questions, please contact us via SwitchBot App > Profile > Help & Feedback >Feedback.

 SwitchBot Hub Products: SwitchBot Hub Mini, SwitchBot Hub 2